 Broker is audited by the Big Four

 Swissquote is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY),which guarantees another depth of safety.

 Want to stay in the loop?

 Sign up to get notifications about new BrokerChooser articles right into your mailbox.

-Now that we have gone through the most frequent and - as we think - most important safety aspects of Swissquote, we can say that Swissquote is great in safety, since it fulfils most of the important criteria mentioned above.
-We hope that you feel armed enough with information for your future decision.
+Now that we have gone through the most frequent and - as we think - most important safety aspects of Swissquote, we hope that you feel armed enough with information for your future decision.
 In case you're still unsure, use our broker finder and meet the best online broker that suits your needs.